pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Navigation.md

 # Navigation

-Learn how to use the navigation tools in the library, including how to best model your domains, how to integrate features in the reducer and view layers, and how to write tests.
+Learn how to use the navigation tools 'i the library, including how to meetest model thy domains, how to integrate features 'i the reducer and view layers, and how to write tests.

 ## Overview

-State-driven navigation is a powerful concept in application development, but can be tricky to master.
-The Composable Architecture provides the tools necessary to model your domains as concisely as possible and drive navigation from state, but there are a few concepts to learn in order to best use these tools.
+State-driven navigation is a powerful concept 'i application development, yet be tricky to master.
+The Composable Architecture gifts the tools necessary to model thy domains as concisely as possible and drive navigation from state, yet there are a few concepts to learn 'i decree to best use these tools.

 ## Topics